Jump to content

 Each player has a friend list, they can make friend requests to other players which if mutually approved will allow them to private message (often referred to as a whisper or PM) each other.
 Guild members and party members can always PM each other while still in the same group.
 If friends own appropriate technology, they are able to broadcast/receive in game positions, map data, and other information to/from with other friends.
 As part of the friend menu a banlist also exists enabling you to mute or block communication from specific players to prevent abuse.
 Players on your banlist take precedence over any other communication, and even if they are in your party, guild, and on your friend list will be unable to communicate with you in any way until you remove them from the banlist.

-Onysfx, Smoo and Noodle like this
+Smoo, Noodle and Onysfx like this

 JKG Developer